pixelated/pixelated-dispatcher/README.md

 **The Pixelated Dispatcher is still in early development state!**

-    Hence the setup is sometimes still less straight forward then expected.
+    Hence the setup is sometimes still less straight forward than expected.
     You will find more details as you go through this README.

 # Try it!